-Individual Education Plans, which employ a small-steps approach, feature significantly in the provision that we make in the school.
+Provision Profiles feature significantly in the provision that we make in the school.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.
-All children who are in receipt of a EHC Plan and most who are on 'SEN Support' will have or Provision Profile.
+All children who are in receipt of a EHC Plan and those who are on 'SEN Support' will have a Provision Profile.